bjt-user/java/working_with_multiple_files.md

 The other file will be compiled automatically because `javac` detects it in the first file.

 If you try to execute a `.java` file without a `main` function nothing will happen\
-because the interpreter will look for a main function to execute.
+because the interpreter will look for a main function to execute.\
+But the functions in those files can of course be called from other functions.